-The Association's approach to financial risk management and a review of the principal risks and uncertainties is disclosed in note 4 of the financial statements, which includes the financial risks on climate change.
+The Association's approach to financial risk management and a review of the principal risks and uncertainties is disclosed in note 4 of the financial statements.
 The principal risks are considered to be currency risk, insurance risk and credit risk of reinsurance arrangements, the mitigation of which is further discussed in note 4.
 In addition to the risks discussed in note 4 the Board of the Association has identified Cyber risk and failure of IT system security as additional key risks that the Association faces.
 These risks, and their respective controls, are monitored by the Association's Board through review of the Association's business risk log.